-Rail company tells travellers to avoid trains until January 9
+Network Rail tells travellers to avoid trains until January 9

 It comes as scores of commuters hoping to reach their destination in the Christmas getaway were watching the departures board at London’s Euston station for updates on their journey.

-Hundreds of travellers were filing through the station’s main entrance on Christmaws Eve to get the last trains out of the capital amid travel disruption caused by severe road traffic and strikes decimating train services.
+Hundreds of travellers were filing through the station’s main entrance on Christmas Eve to get the last trains out of the capital to avoid disruption caused by severe road traffic and severely delayed train services.

 Services to Crewe, Manchester Piccadilly, Glasgow Central and Birmingham International were all delayed with a limited staff presence as travellers waited anxiously with their luggage.